SahithyaNarayanaswamyPatel/SahithyaNarayanaswamyPatel/README.md

-# Hi there 👋 I'm Sahithya
+# Hi there!
+I'm Sahithya

 Data & AI Engineer pursuing an M.Sc. in Digital Engineering (Data Science) at Otto-von-Guericke University, Germany.